Open Education Season 2026: A Capstone Update

 This fall also brought two significant professional development experiences that shaped my thinking.

-In October, I attended the THECB OER Fellowship gathering in Austin, where I met with my fellow fellows (yes, that's the term we use).
-Hearing about their work at other Texas institutions—the challenges they're facing, the creative solutions they're trying, the ways they're adapting to different institutional cultures—reminded me that this work is deeply contextual.
+In October, I attended the THECB OER Fellowship gathering in Austin, where I met with my fellow fellows (yes, that's the term they use).
+Hearing about their work at other Texas institutions, the challenges they're facing, the creative solutions they're trying, the ways they're adapting to different institutional cultures, reminded me that this work is deeply contextual.
 What works at a community college looks different from what works at a research university.
-What resonates at one HSI might not translate directly to another.
+What resonates at one Hispanic-Serving Institution might not translate directly to another.
 There's no one-size-fits-all approach to building Open Education communities.

 Presenting the Work: A Milestone

 The presentation was a milestone because it marked the transition from me piloting ideas to us building infrastructure together.
+Our library is restructuring to better support our community, and this new team and focus will allow us to do even more Open Education work.
+I am excited about the strengths and ideas this team is and will continue to bring to this work.
 And that collaborative shift is essential, because this work cannot be sustainable if it depends on one person doing everything.

 What Is This Capstone, Really?